stdarg/spdx-licenses/README.md

 ### version
-The version of the SPDX License List from https://spdx.org/licenses/ - This is a literal string non-semver-compliant string, e.g. "1.19".
+The version of the SPDX License List from https://spdx.org/licenses/ - This is a literal non-semver-compliant string, e.g. "1.19".

 ### spdx(id)
 Get info on a license for a given license id.
 And, if not a valid SPDX license